balenaltd/handbook/Architecture-Calls.md

 [Api keys](https://app.frontapp.com/open/cnv_5is5xr) (Ariel)

-Should we list api keys that are not created through the new UI (with a name?)?
+- Should we list api keys that are not created through the new UI (with a name?)?
 -> No, only show those with name

-We said no scopes first, so currently user-level api keys, right?
+- We said no scopes first, so currently user-level api keys, right?
 -> Yes

-Should we use a different token format for the new api keys to differentiate them at the application-level?
+- Should we use a different token format for the new api keys to differentiate them at the application-level?
 -> No

-Will we add the token name as a new field on api key?
+- Will we add the token name as a new field on api key?
 It is defined on PineJS -> Yes, coordinate with Page.
 Probably migration has to be on the api

-We'll hash the API Key string before storing?
+- We'll hash the API Key string before storing?
 If so we need a field to indicate it was hashed and how?
 -> Don't hash keys for now
 -> Eventually migrate all keys by applying hashing to all of them on the DB.
 -> Alex asked for this to have rollback

-Is the token-auth module only there to be compliant with Docker Registry authentication?
+- Is the token-auth module only there to be compliant with Docker Registry authentication?
 -> Yes, no need to do anything about it
-JUN 2 22:01

-Should I focus on the API side and leave UI for later?
+- Should I focus on the API side and leave UI for later?
 -> Alex: UI will be handled by UI team, product meeting is needed to define the UI

 [Managed/unmanaged behavior in one image](https://app.frontapp.com/open/cnv_5j2q73) (Andrei)

 [Etcher / glibc 2.15 in resin base image](https://app.frontapp.com/open/cnv_5iqdd5) (Juanchi)

+( We can create a scoped build environment with a custom glibc support, but we decided that the amount of effort needed outweighs the burden of not being able to unify the Etcher base images

 ['edge' vs 'generic' device types](https://app.frontapp.com/open/cnv_5icubz) (Joe)